RedstoneWizard08/AdventOfCode-2025/README.md

 Note that these benchmarks will change depending on your puzzle input and hardware.

+NOTE!
+The benchmarks on the GitHub Pages viewer were performed on GitHub Actions' hardware (which I do not know), and results differ from my laptop.
+This README is the best place to find good numbers on consumer hardware.

 ```sh
 # Hardware
 CPU: Intel Core i7-1165G7 @ 4.7 GHz